armikhalev/vue-mela/README.md

 Angular project needed to run the app files are 898.6kb Minified by the cli in production mode and aot.
 Time spent about 4 hours not including configuration and learning of the basics.
 Notice that Angular project is reusing some of the styles and approaches from the Aurelia project.

-VueJS still unclear, couldn't figure out how to make files smaller.
-The standard command 'npm run build' created many files 1.4mB in size.
-Time spent on the project, about 3hours
+VueJS with the standard command 'npm run build' created many files 1.4mB in size, but by exluding .map.js files it became only 235kb.
+Time spent on the project, about 3hours.